Simulation of quantum circuits by low-rank stabilizer decompositions: Stabilizer rank

-Let us consider case 2 where $t \leq 3$ and there are no constraints on $n$.
+Let us consider when $t \leq 3$ with no constraints on $n$.
 We will use that the stabilizer states form a projective $3$-design~\cite{Webb16,kueng15,zhu16}.
 The relevant property of such designs is that for $t \leq 3$ we know